 You could easily replace a machete or hatchet with this ace.
 The intimidating size and style of this knife will empower you throughout your time in the woods.

-Muela Magnum Fixed Blade Knife
+Muela Magnum Crown Stag Bowie Knife

-Dimensions: 20 inch overall length, 14.5 inch blade
+Dimensions: 20-inch overall length, 14.5-inch blade

-Best Use: Field work & batoning
+Best use: Field work and batoning

-This is blade comes with a hand crafted full grain leather sheath and features a brass design on the bottom of the full tang that extends through the handle.
+This blade comes with a handcrafted full grain leather sheath and features a brass design on the bottom of the full tang that extends through the handle.
 The blades are handcrafted in Argamilla de Calatrava, Ciudad Real, Spain.
 The attention to detail on this blade is on a whole different level to its competitors.
 In fact, the blade features a lifetime warranty from Muela.

 This knife is a perfect balance of production using the latest industrial techniques and artisan craftsmanship.
 This is a blade to be proud of.
 Whether you’re dressing a deer or chopping up wood this knife is a safe go-to for the avid outdoorsman.

-Gerber Winchester Large Bowie Knife
+Winchester 22-41206 Large Bowie Knife

-Dimensions: 15.8 inch overall length,
+Dimensions: 15.8-inch overall length, 8.75-inch blade

-Best Use: Hiking, bushcrafting, EDC
+Best use: Hiking, bushcrafting, EDC